thejasvibr/itsfm/README.md

 * CF and FM durations
 * CF and FM rms and energy

+### ...and does it only work with *horseshoe* bat calls?
+The 'horseshoe' in the package name is there only because it was developed originally keeping two two horseshoe (Rhinolophid) bat species in mind.
+The package has been tested with the calls of multiple Hipposiderid bats and it works there too!

+Essentially any sound with a constant frequency flanked on either side by frequency modulations will be handled correctly!

 ### Who is this package useful for?
 Mainly those studying bat calls, and in specific those analysing horseshoe/leaf-nosed bat calls.
-However, there may perhaps be a whole host of sounds which looks similar -- and so it might also be useful for the analysis of any sound that looks like a bat CF call!
+However, there may perhaps be a whole host of sounds (animal/non-animal) which looks similar -- and so it might also be useful for the analysis of any sound that looks like a bat CF call!

 ### Why did you develop this package?
 Measuring the sub-structure of horseshoe bat calls can be tiresome and error-prone when done manually.
 While the human eye can recognise the CF and FM parts of the call very well, segmenting it consistently is hard to do.
 This is because we rely on a spectrographic representation - the settings of which again influences how a call is segmented into FM and CF. Even existing automated methods in the field rely on spectrographic representations.
 Moreover, to my knowledge, there aren't any  open-source tools developed specifically to measre call parameters for horseshoe bat calls.